Skip to main content

 • “The character designs are great and the dialogues are quite well-written.”

-• “If you can look past the obviously ridiculous premise of ripping people's clothes off, you're in for a streamlined Persona 4-esque RPG experience with Yakuza-style combat and some pretty decent storytelling and character development.”
+• “If you can look past the obviously ridiculous premise of ripping people's clothes off, you're in for a streamlined Persona 4-esque RPG experience with Yakuza style combat with some pretty decent storytelling and character development.”

-• “Character development (this is another one that's just a personal pet peeve.
-You really don't get to know a character until after you've made half the choices to lead down their path.)”
+• “Character development is weak as you really don't get to know a character until after you've made half the choices to lead down their path.”

-• “The story for the game is average in my opinion, some likable characters here and there but they're very 'generic' and lack real character development.”
+• “The story for the game is average, with some likable characters here and there, but they're very generic and lack real character development.”

 Skip Critic Reviews